7 Salon Payment Methods Accepted in Most Salons

 PoS with NFC technology

-They have a mobile-like touch screen to enter salon transaction details, amount, tips, and even details of physical products.
-Just like traditional PoS machines, NFC machines can also print out receipts.
+They have a mobile-like touch screen to enter salon transaction details, amounts, tips, and even details of physical products.
+Just like traditional PoS machines, NFC machines can also print out receipts or send e-receipts to the seller and buyer’s email addresses.

 This is what PoS with NFC technology looks like.